nazmulb/Crucial-Conversations/README.md

 # Crucial Conversations

 Crucial conversations are defined as discussions between two people where stakes are high, opinions vary and emotions run strong.
-There are day-to-day occurrences that affect everyone’s lives - in may cases, there are pivotal conversations whose results may be extremely significant.
+There are day-to-day occurrences that affect everyone’s lives - in many cases, there are pivotal conversations whose results may be extremely significant.

-<a href="https://www.vitalsmarts.com/resource/crucial-conversations-book/" target="_blank">This book</a> will teach us how to handle and even master of crucial conversations and by doing so change our live.
+<a href="https://www.vitalsmarts.com/resource/crucial-conversations-book/" target="_blank">This book</a> will teach us how to handle and even master of crucial conversations and by doing so change our lives.

 **What makes a conversation “crucial” vs. typical?**
 - First, opinions vary